francodacosta/sublime-php-getters-setters/messages/install.md

 Thank you for installing php getters and setters.

-If you have any questions or found a bug fell free to contact me at nuno@francodacosta.com
+If you have any questions or found a bug feel free to contact me at nuno@francodacosta.com

 For bugs open an issue on github https://github.com/francodacosta/sublime-php-getters-setters/issues